crabmusket/haskell-simple-concurrency/src/tutorial.md

 ```

 Now we import all the libraries we're going to make use of.
-This program willintroduce you to `forkIO`, which is used to start new runtime threads.
+This program will introduce you to `forkIO`, which is used to start new runtime threads.
 Let's import the `forkIO` function from the `Control.Concurrent` module, along with `threadDelay`, which we'll use to make threads slow down so we can observe interleaving.

 ``` haskell